graetz23/sharpWave/README.md

   - extended the explanation of [orthogonality and orthonormality](https://github.com/graetz23/sharpWave/blob/master/Haar1Orthogonal.cs),
   - made the methods _forward_ and _reverse_ of _class Wavelet_ virtual.
 - added the _Coiflet 1_ wavelet,
+- added the _Daubechies 2_ wavelet,
-- added the _Daubechies 2_ wavelet.
+- added the _Symlet 2_ wavelet.

 ### 20200316
 - ported the Discrete Fourier Transform (DFT),